-North Carolina school shooting victim pictured in new family photo, as suspect's identity still under wraps
+North Carolina school shooting victim pictured in new family photo, suspect's identity still under wraps

 "Our hearts go out to all parents not only in this community but across the state who have students in school experiencing the concern, the anger, the fear that this kind of incident brings," Cooper also said.
 "I’m here today because I know there’s pain, but I’m also here today to commend educators, law enforcement and all this community for all they have done to get through this.
 You are not alone."

-Officials declined to identify the suspect, who was "on the loose" but apprehended later Wednesday at a different location after fleeing the high school.
+Officials declined to identify the suspect, who was initially "on the loose" but apprehended later Wednesday at a different location after fleeing the high school.

 Kimbrough detailed the robust response of law enforcement, saying two school resource officers were at the scene at the time the shooting broke out and he himself arrived at the scene within eight minutes.
 He also credited teachers for sheltering in place, thus protecting their students and preventing further loss of life.

 "What I want my community to know is this – while yesterday was a difficult day for us, we’ve seen some difficult days, and, as always, God has delivered us from the valleys and over the mountains.
 And He will deliver us again from this," Kimbrough said.
 "I applaud the teachers at Mount Tabor how they sheltered in place with those kids."

 Repeatedly declining to provide specifics about the investigation, the district attorney spoke broadly about the need for more preventative mental health resources and after school programs for students from homes with two working parents.
-He said gangs target children as young as the 6th and 7th grade.
+He said gangs target children as young as 6th and 7th graders.

 "We need more opportunities for kids after school.
 We need more Boys & Girls Clubs.
 We need more people to volunteer their time so children have options after school is over," Keith said.
 "We cannot comment on the facts of this case.
 I hope everyone understands that.
 That’s a broader social issue we deal with in a metropolitan area like this."